EvanHahn/evanhahn-dot-com/src/markdown-pages/projects.md

 ## Jobs

-I recently started a job on [Signal](https://signal.org/)'s Desktop team.
-So far, my most significant contribution has been work on our [encrypted group calling feature](https://signal.org/blog/group-calls/).
+I currently work on [Signal](https://signal.org/)'s Desktop team.
+So far, my most significant contribution has been work on our [encrypted group calling feature](https://signal.org/blog/group-calls/), but you can browse [all of my commits](https://github.com/signalapp/Signal-Desktop/commits?author=EvanHahn-Signal).

 I had two full-time jobs before this: